 - Offer minimum baseline of respect and consideration

-The only drawback with this high-level guidance is that it requires knowing what’s the optimum balance between dickhead behavior and overly deferential behavior -ie, it requires some power awareness-.
+The only drawback with this high-level guidance is that it requires knowing what’s the optimum balance between jerk behavior and overly deferential behavior -ie, it requires some power awareness-.

 So let’s go more in detail: